Self Help, That Really Helped.

 This book came before Quiet - mentioned below - and was one of the first times I had ever heard the trait of sensitivity being described as a quality and an attribute to nourish and appreciate.
 It goes through various areas of your life to include relationships, work, travelling and learning to develop your voice.
 It's not shyness.
 People may confuse it.
 We all have certain muscles to build and this showed me how to build my social ones up to the extent that I now feel better able to stand up for myself than ever before.
 I turn to this a lot and think anyone who would categorise themselves as even a little introverted would benefit a lot from it.

 Louise Hay is considered the godmother of all self-help.
 She founded her own publishing company Hay House which is now the global leader in self-help titles after the success of this exact book exceeded anyones expectations.
 This book explains how many of our body conditions are playing out emotional patterns.
 She is an advocate for affirmations and a believer that everything we say has a direct effect and outcome in our life.
 I saw her speak at a Hay House event in Scotland and she was mesmerising.
-She is now in her 90's and active as ever.
-Below is a small clip on her message of how thoughts create our reality.

 The main message in this book is that in order to get our needs met we must communicate clearly.
 If we are not directly asking for what we need we cannot expect other's to make us happy and match those needs.
 I found this book fascinating and even going through business emails afterwards I noticed I was much more clearly communicating what I needed and what I would do.
 In years gone by I think we all had relationships or family dynamics where we expected people to 'just know' what we want.
 This book really helped me to understand how and why to communicate much more clearly and directly.